 Gas:

-2. The human nose is extremely sensitive to the odorant placed into natural gas and so it is detectable far below any fire/explosion levels.
-Therefore, for low-level smells, immediately contact 911 (or 9-911 from a campus phone).
+• The human nose is extremely sensitive to the odorant placed into natural gas and so it is detectable far below any fire/explosion levels.
+Therefore, for low-level smells, immediately call 911.

-3. If gas odor is strong, evacuate the building using the fire alarm pull station and call 911 (or 9-911 from a campus phone).
-Evacuate to your building Emergency
+• If gas odor is strong, evacuate the building using the fire alarm pull station and call 911.
+Evacuate to your building Emergency Assembly Point.

 Electrical Outage:

-3. Check elevators for trapped individuals and call 911 (or 9-911 from a campus phone).
+• Check elevators for trapped individuals and call 911.

-7. In order to maximize the emergency generator run time and efficiency, please turn off power to non-essential areas (departmental kitchen, copier room, etc.) and equipment (typewriter, coffee machines, etc.).
+• In order to maximize the emergency generator run time and efficiency, please turn off power to non-essential areas and equipment.

 Plumbing/Flooding: